danielnuriyev/engineering-blog/min.md

-# Minimum requirements for being a good software engineer
+# Minimal requirements for being a good software engineer

-This is intended for an engineer before a first professional job.
-I am writing this because I find junior engineers lacking basic knowledge and skills and this lack projects years into their careers leading to career slowdown.
+I list the core pieces of knowledge and basic skills that you need to start being a good engineer.
+They seem numerous but without them you will be like those who did not even know they a wheel exists somewhere across the ocean.
+You do not need to become an expert in each topic, just getting the figers dirty is enough in some of them.
+The list is divided into Technologies, Math, Languages, Organization,  Trends, Beyond Engineering.

 ## Technologies